EGwizdala/UNICORN/README.md

 # UNICORN - travelers journal
-It is a prototype or more a model of a journal app.
-User can have the ability to add entries with date, location and photos.
+It is a prototype of a journal.
+User has the ability to add entries with date, location and photos.

 ## Table of contents
 * [General info](#general-info)